carboneio/sclone/README.md

 For all other synchronisation, Sclone will use the cache as the source of truth of the previous synchronisation to determine new, edited, or deleted files.
 If the cache is deleted, it will be considered a first synchronisation; it won't delete anything and will create a new cache.

+## Roadmap

+- Enable local <> S3/Swift sync
+- Create a ready to use binary / container
+- 👉 Create an issue to suggest ideas